pravinndemo/demo/temp/docs/svtGetSaleRecords.md

-# svtGetSaleRecords Custom API (SVT List)
+# voa_GetAllSalesRecord Custom API (SVT List)

 ## Purpose
-`svtGetSaleRecords` is an **unbound** Dataverse Custom API used by the SVT List PCF control to load grid rows.
+`voa_GetAllSalesRecord` is an **unbound** Dataverse Custom API used by the SVT List PCF control to load grid rows.
 The control assembles the current search filters, column header filters, sorting, and paging into a request, executes the API through `Xrm.WebApi.execute`, then normalizes the response into the grid’s `TaskSearchResponse` format for rendering and filter synchronization.【F:DetailsListVOA/services/CustomApi.ts†L11-L73】【F:DetailsListVOA/services/GridDataController.ts†L62-L123】【F:DetailsListVOA/services/DataService.ts†L73-L188】

-The API name is configured in the control config and defaults to `svtGetSaleRecords` for this repo build.【F:DetailsListVOA/config/ControlConfig.ts†L1-L4】
+The API name is configured in the control config and defaults to `voa_GetAllSalesRecord` for this repo build (overridable via PCF input parameters).【F:DetailsListVOA/config/ControlConfig.ts†L1-L8】【F:DetailsListVOA/services/GridDataController.ts†L13-L45】

 ---